PySanti/MegaKiler/README.md

 # MegaKiler
-A Python game made with Pygame and megaman
+A Python game made with Pygame and megaman, all code made by Santigo De Andrade 07/2021

 Instalation :